-- The cohort will be capped at ten participants in order to allow for personalized coaching and development, ensure equal participation for all involved, as well create space for cohort members to connect with each other and not just the facilitators.
+- The cohort will be capped at nine participants in order to allow for personalized coaching and development, ensure equal participation for all involved, as well create space for cohort members to connect with each other and not just the facilitators.

 - Regardless of your context or the size culture of your church, if you are the one currently tasked with moving your people deeper into community and farther out on mission, this cohort is for you.
 You might be the lead pastor, an associate pastor, or another key leader.
 You might be tasked with leading the education department, developing an overarching spiritual formation philosophy, or overseeing and launching small groups.
 Though cohort participants serve in diverse roles, they all share a common goal of equipping their people for the Great Commandment and the Great Commission.

 What will participants receive?

 - The four days of training have been deliberately spread across across two two-day development gatherings spanning a six month time period in order to give participants ample time to implement strategies, make changes in their personal health and development, and receive coaching, encouragement, and accountability along the way.
 Making changes that last will take time, encouragement, and single-minded attention.

 - The two development gatherings will be hosted by staff of The Village Church in Dallas/Ft.
 Worth, TX and staff of Frontline Church in Oklahoma City, OK.